 ** One thing that some people don't seem to know about gun safety is that there is really no such thing as "shooting to disable."
 With any kind of gun, if you are willing to even ''point'' a gun at something, that means that you are definitely ''willing to kill or destroy it.''
 Angel is characterized as a by-the-books cop, and when a cop gets shot at, they take cover, call backup (if they can, he can't until later), and shoot back as accurately as possible to end the problem for everyone involved.
 Either Angel is such an incredible shot that he knows exactly where and what he's shooting (a shot to arm or leg can still kill) or he just got extremely lucky with no deaths.
 It just wouldn't harmonize with his character if he actually went on a RoaringRampageOfRevenge, so no casualties, it's more convenient for the story.
 Imagine if a big-shot cop was "retired" to a small, quaint town, then shot up and killed a bunch of middle aged men and women, blaming it on a conspiracy.

-*** Nicholas Angel is basically Supercop.
+** Nicholas Angel is basically Supercop.
 Of ''course'' he's such an awesome shot he knows exactly where and what he's shooting at to minimize the chance of fatalities.
-It's also worth pointing out that a lot of the time, he's not aiming directly at people; he's aiming at their ''surroundings'', and tactically using them to disable them as much as possible.
-In fact, if memory serves most of the actual N.W.A members who get shot directly are in fact shot by Danny.
+It's also worth pointing out that a lot of the time, he's not aiming directly at people; he's aiming at their ''surroundings'', and tactically using the terrain and objects around his targets to disable them as much as possible.
+In fact, if memory serves most of the actual NWA members who get shot directly are in fact shot by Danny.